July in Florence, Italy

 Accommodation

 This program in Florence provides you with a fully-furnished, fully functional apartment.
 Apartments are shared with multiple students from around the world, depending on the size and number of rooms in the apartment layout.
-Bedrooms are single-sex shared, with between 2 to 6 students per room.
+Bedrooms are shared single-sex rooms with shared bathrooms, with between 3 to 6 students per room & 8-16 students in an apartment.
 You may request a single bedroom for an extra fee, however single rooms are limited and subject to availability.
 All apartments are within walking distance or short bus ride from FUA facilities/campuses.

 While no two apartments on the program are the same due to the historical nature of the city center, all apartments include: